JardineMiller/udacity-ds-algorithms/Lesson 2/Project 2/Explanations/active_directory_explanation.md

 Tree traversal requires us to visit every node in the tree (worst case).
 We are also performing a search for a user at each node we visit.
 Note: if this collection of users was a Set or another data structure that supported O(1) lookups, each node could support an unlimited number of users without impacting the performance of this search.

-As it currently stands, if we assume that there is an even distribution of users between groups, then adding more nodes to the tree will result in a linear increase in the time required for this algorithm - hence the time & space complexity of O(n)
+As it currently stands, if we assume that there is an even distribution of users between groups, then adding more nodes to the tree will result in a linear increase in the time required for this algorithm - hence the time & space complexity of O(n).

+The space complexity here is determined by the number of times we call the recursion function in our stack.
+The initial method call will not be cleared from the stack until all the calls have been resolved/returned.
+In short, our method will be called the same number of times as we have groups in the parent group - so it will increase linearly.
+That means that our space complexity here is also O(n).